malus-security/ios-ui-exerciser/README_new_iPhone_test.md

 a unique identifier, screens that look the same to a human, the script sees as different.
 This leads to screens with identical *buttons* and *next_buttons* list and reaches a loop.

+**interest_classes** is a list of the completely visited classes for the current screen.

 *placeholder* is currently just a 0, in the future this should be filled with the screen we arrived in.